Lanchester Ten: Engine upgrade for 1936

 A twenty percent increase of engine capacity from 1203 cc to 1444 cc was announced on 14 August 1935.
 Although the engine's Tax rating was now 10.8 hp the new reduction in the rate of tax meant the annual tax charge was less.
 The engine fluid flywheel and gearbox assembly has a five-point bi-axial rubber mounting.

 All models were now fitted with new tubular front seats giving back seat passengers extra toe-room.
 The popularity of the cars enabled appreciable price reductions.

 Steering which was by cam and lever now by worm and nut.
-The propellor shaft is now provided with needle-roller bearings.
+The propeller shaft is now provided with needle-roller bearings.
 There is a stabilising front bumper.
 Four-wheel brakes are now mechanical by Girling.
 Maximum speed was reported as having moved up to 65 mph.

 Road test

 The Times reported the larger engine did not run as sweetly as its predecessor but that it had appreciably more liveliness and speed.
 There was still a slight hum with the engine running and the transmission in neutral but if anyone minded that the car can be held stationary with a gear engaged.
 Petrol capacity has been increased from 8 to 10 gallons and it was noted the weight of the six-light car had increased by 2 long cwt.